lkhq/debspawn/README.md

 #### This tool is really fast!
 What is the secret?

 Surprisingly, building packages with `debspawn` is often a bit faster than using `pbuilder` and `sbuild` with their default settings.
-There is nothing special going on here (unless you are on a filesystem that supports copy-on-write), the speed gain comes almost exclusively from the internal use of the Zstandard compression algorithm for base images.
-Zstd allows for fast decompression of the bases, which is exactly why it was chosen (LZ4 would be even faster, but Zstd actually is a good compromise here).
+The speed gain comes in large part from the internal use of the Zstandard compression algorithm for base images.
+Zstd allows for fast decompression of the tarballs, which is exactly why it was chosen (LZ4 would be even faster, but Zstd actually is a good compromise between compression ration and speed).
 This shaves off a few seconds of time for each build that is used on base image decompression.
+Additionally, Debspawn uses `eatmydata` to disable fsync & co. by default in a few places, improving the time it takes to set up the build environment by quite a bit as well.
+If you want, you can configure other tools to make use of the same methods (eatmydata & zstd) as well and see if they run faster.